-FIGURE 43 EXPENDITURE ON GENERAL GOVERNMENT OUTSOURCING AS A PERCENTAGE OF GDP 2016
+FIGURE 37 EXPENDITURE ON GENERAL GOVERNMENT OUTSOURCING AS A PERCENTAGE OF GDP 2016

 - Governments use a mix of their own employees, capital and outside contractors to produce goods and services.
 Outsourcing can take place in two ways.
-Governments can either purchase goods and services to be used as inputs, or they can pay a non-profit or private entity to provide the goods and services directly to the end user. - In 2016 Ireland outsourcing represented just under 6 per cent of GDP15. - Ireland dedicated the largest share of their expenditure on outsourcing to purchasing goods and services (3.6 per cent), and a smaller share (2 per cent) to outsourcing goods and services through direct third party provision.
+Either governments can purchase goods and services to use as inputs, or they can pay a non-profit or private entity to provide the goods and services directly to the end user. - In 2016, Ireland outsourcing represented just under 6 per cent of GDP. - Ireland dedicated the largest share of their expenditure on outsourcing to purchasing goods and services (3.6 per cent), and a smaller share (2 per cent) to outsourcing goods and services through direct third party provision.

-$^{^{15}}$ As noted in relation to Figure 1, the use of GDP as a reliable comparative indicator for Ireland is problematic.
+$^{15}$ As noted in relation to Figure 1, the use of GDP as a reliable comparative indicator for Ireland is problematic.